Antibiotic Discovery in the Abyss

 Following sample recovery, the bacteria present in these samples are grown in the lab and their capacity to produce new natural products with antimicrobial activity is determined.
 This project has only been running for 18 months but the team has already isolated >1000 previously uncharacterised microorganisms, and six new natural product based antibiotic leads.
 This marine discovery programme is now being elaborated through collaboration with other researchers in Bristol and elsewhere to include microorganisms recovered from the Antarctic and from desert soils.

 In related work, the researchers are using molecular, genetic and chemical techniques to manipulate the cellular machineries responsible for the biosynthesis of antimicrobial natural products from marine bacteria.
 Building on previous work investigating the natural product abyssomicin C, from the bacterium V. maris, which was first isolated from the Pacific Sea bed, they are generating functionally optimised versions of this molecule that are better suited for use as antibiotics in animals and humans.

 This work forms part of a broad portfolio of research being undertaken at the University of Bristol focused on the discovery and development of new antibiotics.
-This builds on a strong foundation of EPSRC funded interdisciplinary AMR research activity including the BrisSynBio Synthetic Biology Research Centre, the EPSRC funded Synthetic biology Centre for Doctoral Training and the BristolBridge ‘Bridging the Gaps’ in AMR project, amongst others.
+This builds on a strong foundation of EPSRC funded interdisciplinary AMR research activity including the BrisSynBio Synthetic Biology Research Centre, the EPSRC funded Synthetic biology Centre for Doctoral Training and the BristolBridge ‘bridging the gaps’ project, amongst others.